 Volunteers are essential to providing services to victims of domestic and sexual assault.
-Our volunteers work in all facets of the agency: administration, hotline, youth services, shelter services, maintenance, emergency response, court accompaniment, CASA, community outreach, and more.
-So take a stand against violence and abuse by giving your time to participate in one of our programs – to help support the journey to peace.
+Our volunteers work in all facets of the agency: administration, hotline, youth services, shelter services, maintenance, emergency response, court accompaniment, community outreach, and more.

 24-Hour Crisis Hotline